• Home

 Crooked ink

-To avoid a crooked tattoo, double-check the stenciled design before the needle hits your skin.
-Additionally, the artist should place the stencil when you’re standing upright and your body is centered.
+To avoid a crooked tattoo, double-check the stencilled design before the needle hits your skin.
+Additionally, the artist should place the stencil when you’re standing upright and your body is centred.

 Bad translations

 This is what happens if you do not research what your tattoo in a foreign language really means.
-Relying on Google translate is generally a bad idea, (in like kanji, for example, it’s very easy to make major mistakes).
+Relying on Google Translate is generally a bad idea, (in kanji, for example, it’s very easy to make major mistakes).
 Proofread your tattoo with someone who is fluent in that language.

 Misspelled Tattoos